perlpunk/App-Spec-p5/README.md

 Just play with it and use your tab key!
 Also try zsh if you haven't yet.

+### For authors

-There is also a command line tool called app-spec <https://github.com/perlpunk/App-AppSpec-p5>
+There is a command line tool called appspec <https://github.com/perlpunk/App-AppSpec-p5>
-which is useful if you only have a spec file but no app.
+which is useful for you as an author of an app.
+You can use it to create completion and pod from a spec file.

+### Example

 For a first overview, here is how an app looks like: